Where Are All the Female Heating Engineers?

 1. Competitive Salary

 While apprenticeship salaries are around £15,000 per year on average, once qualified a heating engineer can earn between £25,000 – £35,000 per year, or even up to £50,000 for very experienced engineers.
-For self-employed independent plumbers your earnings will depend on how much you choose to work.
-If you run your own business, this figure is down could be significantly higher!
+For self-employed independent plumbers your earnings will depend on how much you choose to work and this figure could be significantly higher!

 2. It’s a Secure, Highly Regulated Career